HYP3R00T/CelestialDocs/content/docs/developer/content-collections.md

 ## Example: the `docs` collection (what this template uses)

-The `docs` collection in this template is defined with a glob loader and a Zod schema that includes common fields such as `title`, `description`, `pubDatetime`, and navigation-related fields like `navLabel`/`navHidden`.
+The `docs` collection in this template is defined with a glob loader and a Zod schema that includes common fields such as `title`, `description`, and navigation-related fields like `navLabel`/`navHidden`.

 ```ts
 const docs = defineCollection({